School Science Lessons

 It occurs in Pueraria mirifica.

-Kwao, Krua, Pueraria lobata, kudzu, Glycine max, tofu, fava beans, soybeans, lupin in dyer's broom, (Genista tinctoria), in Felmingia vestita anti-cestode medicine
+Kwao, Krua, Pueraria lobata, kudzu, glycine max, tofu, fava beans, soybeans, lupin in dyer's broom, (Genista tinctoria), in Felmingia vestita anti-cestode medicine

 Genistin, C21H20O10, genistine, isoflavone, in soya, in kudzu